rahulgopinath/rahulgopinath.github.io/_posts/2020-03-02-combinatory-parsing.markdown

 ['a', 'b', 'c']
 ['a', 'b', 'c']
 ```
 Note that the order in which `AndThen` is applied is not shown in the results.
-This is a consequence
+This is a consequence of the way we defined `AndThen` using `pr1+pr2` deep
-of the way we defined `AndThen` using `pr1+pr2` deep inside the return from the parse.
-If we wanted
+inside the return from the parse.
+If we wanted to keep the distinction, we
-to keep the distinction, we could have simply used `[pr1, pr2]` instead.
+could have simply used `[pr1, pr2]` instead.

 ## Recursion

-This is not howver, complete.
-One major issue is that recursion is not implemented.
-One way we can
+This is not however, complete.
+One major issue is that recursion is not
-implement recursion is to make everything lazy.
-The only difference in these implementations is how
+implemented.
+One way we can implement recursion is to make everything lazy.
+The only difference in these implementations is how we unwrap the parsers first
-we unwrap the parsers first i.e we use `p1()` instead of `p1`.
+i.e we use `p1()` instead of `p1`.

 ### AndThen